(1966/2009) Harry Harrison, Penguin, £9.99, pbk, pp224, ISBN 978-0-141-19023-5

 Make Room!
 Make Room! was also the basis for a film, Soylent Green (1973, coincidentally the year of the oil crisis) which though different still captures the gritty, if not grubby, existence this book's citizens endure.

 Make Room!
 Make Room! was first published by Doubleday in North America in 1966.
 The following year Penguin published it over here (in the British Isles).
 Obviously Penguin have held onto the rights all this time and they did do a reprint with a new cover in 1973 to tie in with the film.
 Now (after far too long in my opinion) they have republished it as a 'Modern Penguin Classic'.
+Hopefully in the future they will do a new edition with both Harry's new afterward but also restoring the original edition's further reading list.
 Like 1984 et al, this is one of those books that should never be allowed to go out of print.
 It is certainly one of the top ten environmental SF novels.
-Get it!
+Do get it.
 (And - seriously - buy a couple of extras as Christmas stocking fillers for friends.)

 Jonathan Cowie